 The Botany Libraries encourage the use of our public domain digital images in scholarly and general publications without charge as a means of broadening accessibility to researchers and the general public.
 Permission is not needed to reproduce our public domain images but we request that researchers cite the source.

-To inquire about using non-public domain images or placing a digitization order please email email@example.com first.
+To inquire about using non-public domain images or placing a digitization order please email firstname.lastname@example.org first.
 Library staff will let you know if you need to place a Hollis Special Request order and/or complete the Permission to reproduce and publish images form.
-We do not accept high-resolution digitization orders for in-copyright material.

 Please note that the use of images acquired from the Botany Libraries for display on websites, DVD, CD-ROM, television broadcast, or other electronic media may require the Multi-Media Licensing Agreement which can be requested by emailing email@example.com.

 For material protected by copyright, certain uses (including but not limited to quoting, publishing, and reproducing) may require permission from the copyright holder.
-When required, it’s the researcher’s responsibility to obtain such permissions.
+When permission is required, it’s the researcher’s responsibility to obtain such permissions.

 The following resources may be helpful in this regard: